osstech-jp/mailman/src/mailman/docs/mta.rst

 Mailman never receives mail directly.
 Mail from outside always comes via the MTA.

 Mailman accepts incoming messages from the MTA using the `Local Mail Transfer Protocol`_ (LMTP_) interface.
-Mailman can use other incoming transports, but LMTP is much more efficient than spawning a process just to do the delivery.
+LMTP is much more efficient than spawning a process just to do the delivery.
 Most open source MTAs support LMTP for local delivery.
 If yours doesn't, and you need to use a different interface, please ask on the `mailing list or on IRC`_.

 Mailman passes all outgoing messages to the MTA using the `Simple Mail Transfer Protocol`_ (SMTP_).